Reports and Research

 In order to meet our obligations under the Legal Services Act 2007 to promote a strong and diverse Costs Lawyer profession, we carry out regular diversity and inclusion surveys.
 Since 2020, the surveys have been conducted annually with Costs Lawyers being asked to provide diversity information when applying for their practising certificate.

-Data from diversity and inclusion surveys carried out between 2012 and 2019 is published in our historic report.
+Every three years we carry out a full diversity survey.
 Data from our 2020 survey is available in both the Costs Lawyer Profession in 2020 report, and our report on Diversity in the Costs Lawyer Profession in 2020 which includes comparative data.
+Data from our 2023 survey is available in our report Costs Lawyers: Diversity in the profession 2023.

 Coronavirus impact data